New Adventures of Queen Victoria: Style and influences

 The graphic style of the strip has been compared to the animations of Terry Gilliam as seen on the television show Monty Python's Flying Circus.
 This same technique was used to a limited degree by Berkeley Breathed in his comic strip Bloom County, to add photographs and images of famous people to the background of the strip.

 Like Gilliam's creations, which Sungenis openly acknowledges as an influence, the strip uses cut-out photographs and other images for its characters and settings.
-Sungenis uses the PhotoImpact program by Ulead Systems to create each strip, using a series of stock images he has collected over the years along with some artwork he himself will draw when needed.
-A degree of motion is sometimes portrayed by subtle tilting or shifting of characters within frames, and emotions are sometimes expressed by adding "bug-eyes" to the character photographs.
+Sungenis used the PhotoImpact program by Ulead Systems to create each strip, using a series of stock images he had collected over the years along with some artwork he himself drew when needed.
+A degree of motion was sometimes portrayed by subtle tilting or shifting of characters within frames, and emotions were sometimes expressed by adding "bug-eyes" to the character photographs.

-Themes and subject matter

-Mainly due to its juxtaposition of historical figures into modern society and current events, the overall style of the strip tends toward absurdism, with occasional forays into postmodernism and satire.
-As a quintessential 19th century figure thrown into modern society, Victoria becomes an everyman, commenting on modern pop culture.
-Television, movies, current celebrities, and other aspects of modern culture have been commented on and criticized in the strip.

-Often, the strip comments about the comics industry itself; such as during mid-late June 2007 when the strip commented about shrinking page sizes of newspapers and the proliferation of "reruns" of comics no longer drawn such as Peanuts.
-Peanuts was parodied again in late October 2007, when instead of the normal strip characters an entire week of strips was devoted to an "interview" with what a middle-aged Charlie Brown might look like, discussing David Michaelis' controversial biography Schulz and Peanuts.
-Part of the parody has him married to Lucy van Pelt, who henpecks him.